LSSTDESC/rail_attic/rail/estimation/README.md

 ## Structure

-Examples of wrapped codes can be found as submodules of `rail.estimation.algos`.
+Wrapped codes can be found as submodules of `rail.estimation.algos`.
-Each must correspond to a config file in with any parameters the method needs, temporarily located in `rail.estimation.configs` but not actually a code directory.
+Each must correspond to a config file in with any parameters the method needs, examples of which can be found in the `examples/configs` directory.
 . . .

 ## Usage